-Stafford Borough Safer Communities Partnership (SCP) work together to ensure that the Borough continues to be a safe place to live, work and socialise.
+Stafford Borough Community Wellbeing Partnership work together to ensure that the Borough continues to be a safe place to live, work and socialise.
 The partnership focus on a prevention and early intervention approach to tackling issues in the Borough.

 The priorities of the Community Wellbeing Partnership are: